craigf-svg/craigf-svg/README.md

 #### What I've Been Up To Recently

-- 🕹️ Building a real-time Super Smash Bros. companion desktop [application](https://github.com/craigf-svg/ZKO20XX)
+- 🕹️ Building a real-time Super Smash Bros. companion that displays matchup data and KO moves based on opponent percentage
-- 💻  Developing a CLI utility in Go for managing environment variables
+- 💻 Developing [envlens](https://github.com/craigf-svg/envlens), a cross-platform TUI in Go (Bubble Tea) for inspecting and managing environment variables

 ---